nasa/cumulus-docs/docs/deployment.md

 The same information can be obtained from the AWS command line: `aws iam list-roles`

-**Assign `sts:AssumeRole` policy to new or existing user:**
+### Assign an `sts:AssumeRole` policy to a new or existing user:

-Using the [command line interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-iam-policy.html) or [IAM console](https://console.aws.amazon.com/iam/home) assign the sts:AssumeRole policy to your chosen user.
+Using the [command line interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-iam-policy.html) or [IAM console](https://console.aws.amazon.com/iam/home) create and assign a policy to a user who will deploy cumulus.

-This user will be used to deploy Cumulus.
+This AssumeRole policy, when applied to a user, allows the user to act with the permissions described by the DeployerRole.

     {
         "Version": "2012-10-17",